Agnivaghoshroy/Personal_portfolio/README.md

-# Agniva Ghosh Roy - Portfolio Website
+# Personal Portfolio Website

 ## 🚀 Overview
-This is a personal portfolio website for Agniva Ghosh Roy, built with HTML and CSS.
-It showcases skills, interests, education, projects, and contact information in a modern, interactive, and responsive design.
-The site is intended to highlight achievements and work for potential employers or clients.
+A modern, responsive portfolio website to showcase your skills, education, projects, and contact information.
+Built with HTML, CSS, and JavaScript.

-## 📄 Features
+## ✨ Features
-- **Hero Section**: Name, animated subtitle, profile photo, and quick action buttons (Download CV, GitHub)
+- Hero section with name, animated subtitle, and profile photo
-- **About Me**: Brief introduction and background
+- About Me section
-- **Skills & Interests**: Technical skills and personal interests
+- Skills & Interests
-- **Experience Timeline**: Educational history in a visual timeline
+- Experience timeline
-- **Projects**: Project cards with images, descriptions, and GitHub links
+- Projects with images and GitHub links
-- **Contact Form**: Validated form for direct messages
-- **Direct Contact Buttons**: Email, phone, LinkedIn, GitHub
+- Contact form with validation
-- **Responsive Design**: Works on desktop and mobile
-- **Smooth Animations**: Section transitions and interactive effects
+- Direct contact buttons (Email, Phone, LinkedIn, GitHub)
+- Responsive design and smooth animations

 ## 🛠️ Technologies Used
 - HTML5